 You can change the behavior of a field alias by selecting Overwrite field values when you define it.
-This affects how the Splunk software handles situations where the original field has no value or does not exist, as well as situations where the alias field name already exists as a field in your data.
+This affects how the Splunk software handles situations where the original field has no value or does not exist, as well as situations where the alias field already exists as a field in your events, alongside the original field.

 Overwrite field values is not selected by default.

 This table shows you how Overwrite field values affects the behavor of a field alias.
 Say you have a field alias definition where the original field